South Florida Alimony Lawyer

 In any award of alimony, the court may order periodic payments, payments in lump sum, or both.
 The court may consider adultery and related circumstances of either spouse when determining the amount of alimony, if any, to be awarded.
 When supporting an award or denial of alimony, the court considers all relevant factors, including, but not limited to:

 Alimony laws are constantly evolving, and it is vital to have legal representation that remains up-to-date in this changing landscape to ensure you receive the best outcome in divorce proceedings.
 Attorneys at The Joseph Firm constantly research new bills, laws, and statutes to ensure we provide our clients with quality, informed representation.
-Please call (305)-501-0922 for your free telephone consultation with a South Florida alimony lawyer at The Joseph Firm.
+To schedule a consultation, please call (305) 501-0922 to speak with a South Florida alimony lawyer.